nazmul34/StackEdit/new/CodeChef - SEAGM.md

 ## Problem Idea:

  1. This problem can be solved by DP.
 But how can we check which number we have taken. n=100 so bitmask is not possible.
- 2. We can find those number by using
+ 2. We can find those number by using x.
+If x==gcd(x,number) then we can find how many number with common gcd x is taken.
+Other number is not

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDMxNjY3NzZdfQ==
+eyJoaXN0b3J5IjpbLTEzNzU3MjAxMDldfQ==
 -->